-Most of the discussed correlations are based on oxidative stress.
-There are many publications about the relation between some of the later mentioned diseases and their relationship to oxidative stress which does not necessarily and certainly not always mean that this can be attributed to the cervical spine instability.
+Most of the discussed correlations that follow are based on research around oxidative stress as a cause or consequence of different diseases.
+There are many publications about the relation between some of the later mentioned diseases and oxidative stress.
+However, those do not necessarily indicate that oxidative stress can be attributed to cervical spine instability.
 It is also not clear whether oxidative stress causes those diseases or is a consequence of them.
 Further aggravating is the fact that most of the later discussed diseases are unclear in their cause.

-During my extensive literature search I found possible connections between many different conditions and oxidative stress.
-For example: different cancer, autism, ALS, MS, Alzheimer, Parkinson, autoimmun diseases, irritable bowel… I would therefore like to distance myself from the opinion that cervical spine instabilities lead to all those diseases.
+During my literature search, I found possible connections between many different conditions and oxidative stress.
+For example: various types of cancer, autism, ALS, MS, Alzheimer’s, Parkinson’s, autoimmune diseases, irritable bowel…

-Oxidative stress describes a mechanism which plays a role in different body regulation mechanisms.
+Oxidative stress describes a mechanism that plays a role in different regulatory mechanisms throughout the body.

 Oxidative Stess / Nitrostative Stress / Secondary mitochondrial cytopathy

 If there is an excessive amount of reactive oxygen compounds in our body, this metabolic situation is called oxidative stress, which can lead to mitochondrial dysfunction and to the damage of structures within our cells, for example DNA.

 Similarly, if there are too many reactive nitrogen compounds, it is called nitrostative stress.
 Nitrostress can lead to apoptosis (natural cell death).

 To diagnose oxidative or nitrostative stress we use different lab parameters.